Gupta-Raghav/Expense-Tracker/readme.md

-#Expensify#
+# Expensify #

-    *Expensify is an Expenses tracker built to help users track there expenses through the days, and later calculate how much they have spend based on an internal of time.*
+    Expenses tracker is built to help users track there expenses through the days, and later calculate how much they have spend based on an internal of time.
+You can also check your spendings in a chart format using analytics view

 ![app_screenshot](https://user-images.githubusercontent.com/42888633/164337000-11198abb-aae1-4e90-a7af-25bc89ac8007.png)

-##Built With##
+## Built With

         * ReactJS 17,
         * React DOM 17,